clouddueling/auto-migrate/README.md

  - Create example artisan tasks for Laravel 3 and 4
  - Create a class that can generate a skeleton XML file for new tables
  - Support table engines changing from MyISAM to InnoDB
- - Create migrations for up and down
+ - Create an adapter that can create migrations for up and down
  - Add to Travis
  - Implement an interface encouraging hexagonal structure